FridgeTracker/FridgeTracker-BackEnd/README.md

 ### Meal Plans

-- POST /api/add_meal: Add the information of a single meal.
+- POST /api/mealPlans/loadMealPlans: Add meal plans in json format to database.
-- GET  /api/meal_plans: Get all informatin of all meals.
+- GET  /api/mealPlans/all: Get all informatin of all meals.
-- POST  /api/load_meal_plans: Load meals from json file.